 - Significant progress has been made in releasing the Group's intellectual property.
-Revenue from Australian operations has increased 49.55% over the prior year; - The Company regularly receives R&D tax incentive rebate payments each year in excess of \$400,000.
+Revenue from Australian operations has increased 12.24% over the prior year; - The Company regularly receives R&D tax incentive rebate payments each year.
+The FY23 rebate was in excess of \$298,806.

-New and amended standards adopted by the group
+New and amended accounting standards and interpretations adopted by the group b) Principles of consolidation Subsidiaries